Endometriosis is a condition that can affect anyone that has a period. It can often be very painful and should not be ignored.

 - Your doctor will probably ask you questions like this, and it can be easier to think of the answers at home, rather than the doctor’s office!

-Endometriosis can be difficult to diagnose.
+Endometriosis is difficult to diagnose.
 If you’re not getting the answers or the help you think you need from your doctor, make an appointment to see another one.
 Family Planning doctors are specialists in women’s reproductive health, and are a great place to start.

 WHAT TREATMENT IS AVAILABLE?